aabbtree77/aabbtree77-projects/README.md

 Prior to that, I had also built my own kriging and Adam Coates et al. features-based "AutoML" image recognition system.
 It relied on the block-Choleski inverse of a large covariance matrix which did not have to fit into, say, 64GB RAM.
 "AutoML" was achieved by estimating the variance parameter in the Gaussian kernel crudely from the input data instead of running the whole gradient ascent on the maximum likelihood.
 The noise variance was set to zero.
 The system reached outstanding error rates, but they were inferior to those of the CNNs: 85% CIFAR-10 accuracy vs the CNN record over 99%.

-It is such a tragicomedy to observe how GPUs have removed so many concepts, models, beliefs.
+It is such a tragicomedy to observe how GPUs have removed so much theory.
 The importance of linearity, continuity, precise inverses?
-Float64, FFT, HMM, Leo Breiman, Vladimir Vapnik, Variational Bayes, PAC Learning?
+Float64, FFT, HMM, Leo Breiman's trees, Vladimir Vapnik and kernel methods, Variational Bayes, PAC Learning?
 Instead, the GPU bottleneck analysis, Torch expression compiling, large GPU platforms, long-running experiment planning.

-Big systems: Lc0, AlphaFold, Stable Diffusion, ChatGPT...
-Big data.
-[Big meaning?](https://youtu.be/gTAghAJcO1o?t=167)
+Still far from [big meaning](https://youtu.be/gTAghAJcO1o?t=167), but we have a few promising directions: Lc0, AlphaFold, Stable Diffusion, ChatGPT.

 ## [3D Shape Normalization (Matlab)](https://diglib.eg.org/handle/10.2312/3dor.20141044.009-015)

 PostDoc Chronicles 3: Lugano, 2013-2014.
 My second encounter with quadratically-constrained quadratic cost optimization, where I have mapped the "Swiss Roll" problem to the fast multipole method-based electrostatics with an approximate distance constraint handling (simple projections ala Karmarkar and Cimmino in linear algebra).
 Davide Boscaini implemented the constraint gradient exactly and pushed the error rates.

-The lab was a mildly useful encounter with the "Einsteinian motif" to consider equations on a surface or a graph.
+The lab was a mild encounter with the "Einsteinian motif" to consider equations on a surface or a graph.
 Randolf Schärfig showed us some Blender in action well before it went viral with v2.8.
 He was developing his C++ 3D engine in the same hall of cubicles.
 All of this was so liberating considering omnipresent Matlab.

 I wasted a lot of time trying to apply the MDS-like algorithms on the [Protein Data Bank](https://www.rcsb.org/), coding things in C, thinking of the data set myopically as some low-level filtering problem which supposedly needed scaling.
 Little I knew that at the same time AlphaFold was already being developed...